-As the live event industry collectively scales and develops and moves toward deeper data, cashless payments and rigorous access control, there is one exciting sector where the rules and best practices are still very much being written: the cannabis festival space.
+As the live event industry collectively moves towards deeper data insights, cashless payments technology and rigorous access control, there is one exciting sector where the rules are vague and the best practices are still very much being written: the cannabis festival space.

 Uniquely shaped by an evolving landscape of public and political opinion, and yet spurred by the momentum from one state after another decriminalizing the once-vilified plant, cannabis events represent huge opportunity and—as you’ll discover throughout this interview—significant responsibility on the part of the organizers.